JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

  <br />

  **What are the goals of this course?**<br>
  This course aims to first give an introduction into the concept of data hazard labels and then a more detailed overview of a selection of Data Hazard Labels.
-There are examples for each label to show consequences, as well as prevantative measures.
+There are examples for each label to show consequences, as well as preventative measures.
 Each section also contains a quiz to allow you to test your knowledge of each label!

 ## Reinforces Existing Biases
 <img src="img/reinforce-bias.png" alt="reinforce-bias" width="200"/><br>
  This label indicates that data, algorithms, or software could lead to unfair treatment of individuals or certain groups.
 There are various reasons why this hazard might arise.

  One source of bias can be the input data itself.
-If the data used contains biases which are not adressed, the bias will be further perpetuated.
+If the data used contains biases which are not addressed, the bias will be further perpetuated.
 For example, if historical data reflects societal biases, algorithms trained on this data will likely replicate those biases.

  Additionally, the design of an algorithm can introduce bias.
 If an algorithm gives more importance to certain characteristics, it might favor some individuals or groups over others.
 This can happen even if the intention is not to discriminate.